marcomaggi/cre2/README.md

 and the implementation of `cre2_find_named_capturing_groups()`.

-## Bugs
+## Bugs, vulnerabilities and contributions

-Bug reports are  appreciated, register them at the Issue  Tracker at the project's Github site.
+Bug  and vulnerability  reports are  appreciated, all  the vulnerability reports are public; register them at  the Issue Tracker at the project's Github site.
+For contributions and patches please use the Pull Requests feature at the project's Github site.

 ## Resources